Submissions

 All contributions that do not meet the criteria for attribution of authorship must be specifically presented in a statement called Acknowledgments (optional statement).

-N. Submission of manuscripts: A manuscript must be submitted in at least two documents, as the journal is committed to blind peer review.
+N. Submission of manuscripts: A manuscript must be submitted in two documents, as the Journal is committed to blind peer review.
 The anonymization of the manuscript itself is essential and authors should prepare a separate document with the authors' details.
 The following should be considered

 O. Declaration of consent to publication: After the submission process, the author responsible for the submission must respond to the following declaration: